alpha-bytes/zs50-content/lectures/week4.md

 The answer: **Sparingly and Carefully**.

 When you add any new tool to your toolbox it's natural to want to put it to use in every situation.
-Resist the temptation! 👿 Like most things in development, benefits in one area incur a cost in a differnt area.
-In this case, inheritance *can* make your code more efficient, and *can* make your code more stable and extensible, but it *definitely does* make your code more complex.
-It also violates a little principle called `encapsulation`, which is the idea that an object's data and the methods operating against that data should be bundled together explictly.
+Resist the temptation! 👿 Like most things in development, benefits in one area incur a cost in another.
+In this case, inheritance *can* make your code more efficient, and *can* make your code more stable and extensible; the flip side is it *does* make your code more complex.
+It also violates a little principle called `encapsulation`, which is the idea that an object's data and the methods operating against it should be bundled together explictly inside the class.

 > Because inheritance exposes a subclass to details of its parent's implementation, it's often said that "inheritance breaks encapsulation"
 >